CANTENDI SA PASCHIXEDDA: Traditional Sardinian Christmas Carols

 (Notte de chelu / Pietro Casu)

-Among the many festivities, Christmas is perhaps the most eagerly awaited and felt, yesterday as today.
-In Sardinia, Christmas celebrations are still accompanied, in many villages and with many varieties of expression, by traditional and evocative limba songs.
-Until 1965, the year the Second Vatican Council ended, liturgical celebrations were all in Latin.
-The Council established, among other things, openness to dialects and the languages of the people, and this favoured bringing the faithful closer to the Church, so that they could sing and pray in linguistic forms more familiar to them.
+Among the many holidays, Christmas is perhaps the most anticipated and heartfelt, both then and now.
+In Sardinia, Christmas celebrations are still accompanied, in many villages and with many expressive varieties, by traditional and evocative songs sung in limba.
+Until 1965, the year the Second Vatican Council concluded, liturgical celebrations were all in Latin.
+The Council established, among other things, openness to dialects and popular languages, which encouraged the faithful to draw closer to the church, enabling them to sing and pray in forms more familiar to them.

-But already before the Council, local linguistic variants were used in Sardinia.
-For example, nine songs in Logudorese Sardinian, one for each day of the Christmas novena, composed by the priest Pietro Casu, known as Babbai Casu, from Berchidda, date back to 1927.
-Vice-parish priest Agostino Sanna, from Ozieri, wrote the music, drawing inspiration from pre-existing Sardinian melodies and contributing, thanks to their pleasantness, simplicity and catchiness, to their imperishable success.
-The songs are: Acculzu a Betlemme, Andhemus a sa grutta, A sos primos rigores, Candh' est nadu Gesus, Duos isposos a s'iscurigada, Glòria: it'est custa armonia?, In sa notte profundha, Naschid'est in sa cabanna and Notte de chelu.
-Don Pietro Casu made use of the Sardinian language to bring the contents of the Christian faith closer to the common people, and these compositions in particular made their way into the hearts of the faithful, who sang them over the years not only during the Novena but also at Mass on Christmas Eve and 25 December.
-The songs, simple and catchy, have been handed down over the years, entering the tradition of religious Christmas songs in Sardinia.
-They represent the genuine sentiment of faith of our grandparents.
+But local linguistic variants were already used in Sardinia before the Council.
+For example, nine songs in Logudorese Sardinian, one for each day of the Christmas novena, were composed in 1927 by the priest Pietro Casu, known as Babbai Casu, of Berchidda.
+The curate Agostino Sanna of Ozieri wrote the music, drawing inspiration from pre-existing Sardinian melodies and contributing, thanks to their pleasantness, simplicity, and catchiness, to their enduring success.
+The songs are: Acculzu a Betlemme, Andhemus a sa grutta, A sos primos rigores, Candh' est nadu Gesus, Duos isposos a s'iscurigada, Glòria: it'est custa armonia?, In sa notte profundha, Naschid'est in sa cabanna, and Notte de chelu.
+Don Pietro Casu used the Sardinian language to bring the Christian faith closer to the common people, and these compositions in particular struck a chord with the faithful, who sang them over the years not only during the Novena but also at Christmas Eve Mass and the Mass on December 25th.
+The simple and catchy songs have been passed down over the years, becoming part of the Sardinian Christmas tradition.
+They represent the genuine faith of our grandparents.

-We propose of some of these magnificent songs, all written by Pietro Casu and set to music by Agostino Sanna, the text (in one of the many variants) and a listen.
+We offer some of these magnificent songs, all written by Pietro Casu and set to music by Agostino Sanna, the text (in one of the many variations) and a listening session.

-We also present, for those who would like to delve deeper into the subject, a small bibliography of texts available in our libraries, which deal not only with the cantos but also with the coggius or gosos and the pregadorias.
+For those who wish to delve deeper into the topic, we also present a small bibliography of texts available in our libraries, which deal not only with chants but also with coggius or gosos and pregadorias.

 Songs:

-- Aculzu in Bethlehem: In this song the cave of Bethlehem, damp, naked and dirty, becomes a palace, a palace of marble and gold.
+- Aculzu in Bethlehem: In this song the cave of Bethlehem, damp, bare and dirty, becomes a royal palace, a palace of marble and gold.

-- Andemus a sa grutta: This song, along with the other eight, was first presented in Berchidda by a small orchestra and choir.
+- Let's go to his cave: This song, together with the other eight, was presented for the first time in berchidda by a small orchestra and a choir.

-- Cand'est nadu Gesus: Traditional Sardinian Christmas song from the collection Cantones de Nadale, edited by the P. Casu Heirs Association and published in 1998.
+- Cand'est nadu Gesus: Traditional Sardinian Christmas carol taken from the collection Cantones de Nadale, edited by the P. Casu heirs' association and published in 1998.

-- In sa notte profunda: This is one of the best known Christmas songs in the Sardinian language, a very sweet song and melody.
+- In his deep night: It is one of the best-known Christmas songs in the Sardinian language, a very sweet song and melody.

-- Notte de chelu (also known as Es nadu su Bambinu): In this song, the word 'Bambinu' is used, which does not exist in the Sardinian language.
-Pietro Casu includes it in his well-known Vocabolario Sardo Logudorese - Italiano with exclusive reference to the Baby Jesus.
+- Notte de chelu (also known as Es nadu su Bambinu): This song uses the word "Bambinu," which doesn't exist in the Sardinian language.
+Pietro Casu includes it in his well-known Vocabolario Sardo Logudorese – Italiano (Sardinian Logudorese Vocabulary) and refers exclusively to the Baby Jesus.

 Bibliography:

-A s'andira Sardinian songbook : songs and songs from the Sardinian repertoire (with CD) / Emanuele Garau, Pietro Collu ; drawings and illustrations by Massimo Congiu. - Cagliari : Condaghes, 2008.
+Let's go : Songbook of Sardinia : Songs and Songs from the Sardinian Repertoire (with CD) / Emanuele Garau, Pietro Collu ; drawings and illustrations by Massimo Congiu. – Cagliari : Condaghes, 2008.

-Sardinian poetic devotional : a collection of Pregadorias antigas / Luigi Cherchi. - Cagliari : Tipografia Tea, 1987.
+Sardinian Poetic Devotionary: A Collection of Anti-Gas Pregadorias / Luigi Cherchi. – Cagliari: Tipografia Tea, 1987.

-Bishop Luigi Cherchi collected, in 1987, a series of 'pregadorias antigas' that had already been published in the 'Voce Serafica della Sardegna', of the Capuchin Fathers of Cagliari, in 1965, in 1969, and in a few issues in 1976.
+In 1987, Monsignor Luigi Cherchi collected a series of “anti-gas prayers” that had already been published in the “Voce Serafica della Sardegna” of the Capuchin Fathers of Cagliari in 1965, 1969, and in some issues of 1976.

-A volume realised by Raimondo Turtas, Giancarlo Zichi and Salvatore Tola who drew from ancient collections and anthologies, manuscripts, flyers and pamphlets made in the parishes.
-They selected the most beautiful and oldest ones, a collection of 110 texts in Logudorese, Sassarese, Gallurese and Catalan from Alghero.
+A volume edited by Raimondo Turtas, Giancarlo Zichi, and Salvatore Tola, who drew on ancient collections and anthologies, manuscripts, loose sheets, and pamphlets produced in parishes.
+The most beautiful and oldest were selected, a collection of 110 texts written in Logudorese, Sassarese, Gallurese, and Alghero Catalan.

 Gosos and Ternuras Sardinian popular religious texts and music according to the ancient and uninterrupted tradition of praying while singing.
-Vol. 1,2,3 / Giovanni Dore. - Nuoro : Istituto Superiore Regionale Etnografico, 1983, 1986.
+Vols.
+1, 2, 3 / Giovanni Dore. – Nuoro: Istituto Superiore Regionale Etnografico, 1983, 1986.

-Praises and prayers in the Logudorese, Campidanese and Gallurese languages, in honour of the Virgin, the Lord, the Trinity and for various anniversaries.
+Praises and prayers in the Logudorese, Campidanese, and Gallurese languages, in honor of the Virgin, the Lord, the Trinity, and for various anniversaries.

-Is coggius in su Sulcis / edited by Efisio Sanna. - Giba : Litotipografia ISMEA, printed 1993.
+Is coggius in su Sulcis / edited by Efisio Sanna. – Giba: ISMEA Lithotypography, printed 1993.

-"This collection is meant to be a contribution for the defence and recovery of our language, for the continuity of our traditions, for the strengthening of our faith."
+“This collection aims to contribute to the defense and recovery of our language, to the continuity of our traditions, to the strengthening of our faith.”
 Efisio Sanna.

 “Is goccius are popular religious poems, inherent, that is, in the nature of man, with a broad religious background: manifestations of theological intentions expressed in various uncodified anthropological stratifications and according to an almost infinite range of linguistic-ritual mediations.”
 Pino Caboni.